Will Crypto Recover From This Latest Route? And If So, When?

 But that begs the question… Will crypto recover from this latest route?
 That part’s easy.
 Of course it will.
 But the bigger, more interesting question is when?
 Here’s where it gets a little trickier.
 But if you’re familiar with derivatives, this should be pretty easy.

 Will Crypto Recover?
 Not This Week

-As mentioned above, we’ve already seen some incremental gains in the crypto markets.
+As mentioned above, we’ve seen some incremental gains in the crypto markets this year.
 More likely than not, that’s just from retail investors buying the dip.
-But Friday, September 24 is a big day for Bitcoin.
+But September 24 is a big day for Bitcoin.
 That’s because there are more than $3.4 billion of Bitcoin options expiring that day… One of the largest options expiries of the year.
 This is according to crypto analytics website, Skew.

 For the uninitiated, Bitcoin options contracts allow investors to buy or sell crypto at a pre-specified price by a set date.
 And again, the big date is this Friday.
 This is expected to trigger a whole lot of volatility in the crypto markets.
 And it’s worth noting that there is more interest in calls than puts.
 This signals that most investors are bullish on Bitcoin.
 However, the price crashes earlier in the week are likely to mean that a lot of those call contracts will expire worthless.
-And that could sink Bitcoin’s price even lower than it’s been recently.
+And that could sink Bitcoin’s price even lower.

 So, for investors looking to buy the real dip, it makes sense to see what prices do going into the weekend.
 We could see one of the best buying opportunities of the year over the weekend.
-That being said, if prices fall below the $40,000 mark, it could cause a further sell-off.
+That being said, if prices continue to drop, it could cause a further sell-off.
 So be patient.
-We might not see the end of these price dips for another week if negative sentiment catches on.
+We might not see the end of these price dips for a while if negative sentiment catches on.
 But regardless, it will only be a matter of time before buyers can’t resist the discounted prices.